astorfi/Caffe_Deep_Learning/Installation/readme.md

 ## Install dependencies
 Caffe has different dependencies which are required by its structure.
 In the following subsections an abstract list of these dependencies and the commands for installing them are provided.
 Depending on the available installed packages on the system, more or less dependencies might be required.

-The Caffe installation in this documentation uses the build-in python of the Ubuntu-Trusty(14.04).
-However Anaconda-based installation can be performed but it is not required as for the moment it has more incompatibilies and may make the installation more complicated.
+The Caffe installation in this documentation uses the build-in python of the 'Ubuntu-Trusty(14.04)'.
+However 'Anaconda-based' installation can be performed but it is not required as for the moment it has more incompatibilies and may make the installation more complicated.

 ### Installing git, BLAS and unzip
-BLAS can be used as the backend of matrix and vector computations of Caffe.
+'BLAS' can be used as the backend of matrix and vector computations of Caffe.
 There are different implementations of this library.
 [OpenBLAS](http://www.openblas.net/) has been chosed.
 ```
 sudo apt-get install libopenblas-dev git unzip
 ```